mayurborkar/Doctor_Fees_With_DVC/README.md

-# DVC-Template
+# Doctor Fees Prediction Using DVC
 It is general file structure that can be used for DVC implementation.

 ## STEPS -

-### STEP 01- Create a repository by using template repository
+### STEP 01- Create a repository by using template repository or you can create the folder by using template.py

 ### STEP 02- Clone the new repository